 This card is a more conservative alternative to the Gold card.
 It earns 3x MR points at US Grocery Stores and 2x points at US Gas Stations for a $95 annual fee.
 Like the Gold Card, the annual fee is NOT waived the first year.

-If you use your card at least 30 times per month, you will receive a 50% points bonus.
-You can earn 4.5x points at Grocery Stores, 3x at Gas Stations, and 1.5x on everything else with the bonus.
-This bonus makes the Everyday Preferred a better earner at Grocery Stores for a much smaller annual fee.
+You will receive a 50% points bonus if you use your card at least 30 times per month.
+This means you can earn 4.5x points at Grocery Stores, 3x at Gas Stations, and 1.5x on everything else with the bonus.
+It also means that the Everyday Preferred can potentially be a better earner at Grocery Stores for a much smaller annual fee.

 The Everyday Preferred has a public sign-up bonus of 15,000 MR points.
 It can be earned after spending just $1,000 in the first 3 months.
-The bonus has been as high as 30,000 points in the past.
+There is a targeted bonus worth 30,000 points out there as well.
+This bonus can be earned after spending $2,000.

 I would recommend this card over the Gold Card for those who don’t want a high annual fee.
 People who cannot use the Gold Card’s perks will also be better off with this card.
 Both cards have the same redemption options and standard Amex perks.
 If you find Amex’s credits and the Hotel Collection useless, this card is a better alternative.